zhangjinshui-nerveee/nerveee_old/content/post/power_electronics/index.md

 ## Driver Circuit Structure: Should we put driving circuit and power circuit on the same board?
 - "Extremely costly and large interference if put driver and power stage on the same PCB." --- Dr. Li experienced.
 - Designing them on the same board would give us a theoretically smaller tray inductance (<10nH).
 No other difference any more.
 However, it would be really hard to obtain this aim (tons of work on layout design.)
-Even though this is the main stream in industries (after all the number of boards would affect significantly the final cost.), it won't hurt if we design the driver circuit as a daughter board.
+- **Conclusion:** Even though this is the main stream in industries (after all the number of boards would affect significantly the final cost.), it won't hurt if we design the driver circuit as a daughter board.

 ### Gate Drive Consideration[5]
 - capacitance of gate drive interface should be kept low.